jesumperez18/portfolio/README.md

-# portfolio
+# My portfolio
-This will be my test portfolio project
+This will be a project for fun, it will help increase my knowledge in creating base level react applications.